oracle-livelabs/adb/shared/develop-rag-apps/introduction/introduction.md

 Select AI automates the Retrieval Augmented Generation (RAG) process.
 This technique retrieves data from enterprise sources using AI vector search and augments user prompts for your specified large language model (LLM).
 By leveraging information from enterprise data stores, RAG reduces hallucinations and generates grounded responses.

 RAG uses AI vector search on a vector index to find semantically similar data for the specified question.
 Vector store processes vector embeddings, which are mathematical representations of various data points like text, images, and audio.
 These embeddings capture the meaning of the data, enabling efficient processing and analysis.
-For more details on vector embeddings and AI vector search, see Overview of AI Vector Search.
+For more details on vector embeddings and AI vector search, see Overview of AI vector search.

 Select AI integrates with AI vector search available in Oracle Autonomous Database 23ai for similarity search using vector embeddings.